lllyasviel/ControlNet/README.md

 **No prompts.
 No "positive" prompts.
 No "negative" prompts.
 One single diffusion loop.
 No extra captioners.**

+This task is the most difficult one among all tasks in this work.

 Feel free to reproduce the below examples using the parameters in the screenshots.

 For this mode, we recommend to use 50 steps and guidance scale between 3 and 5.